sthlmj/devnotes/GIT_GERRIT.md

-# Welcome to the 2nd season of the devnotes!
+# Git cheatsheet!
-Hi there fellas!
+Collection of git command cheatsheet - in details!

-## Git
+## Git - Basic git workflows

 `git init`
 The word init means initialize.
 The command sets up all the tools Git needs to begin tracking changes made to the project.